Regaining Your Strength After Chemo: Your Complete Guide

 Holding in your emotions can feel like you’re carrying a heavy burden.
 Bottling up emotions can amplify them, and by releasing them, you make room for peace and positivity.
 It can be an incredibly liberating and therapeutic experience.

-You might also consider joining a support group where you can share experiences and feelings with people who’ve been in your shoes.
+You might also consider joining an online cancer support group where you can share experiences and feelings with people who’ve been in your shoes.

 Practice Mindfulness